 15. Go-Go, Topless, and Other Dances

-Teach-ins were gatherings of students, professors, and other speakers on college campuses which began as seminars, but later turned into forums of taking action against a university or government agency.
-According to Wikipedia, a teach-in at the University of Michigan in May of 1965 began by discussing the Vietnam War draft, and later evolved into the planning of the logistics for taking over the university.
+Teach-ins were gatherings of students, professors, and other speakers on college campuses that began as seminars, but later turned into forums for taking action against a university or government agency.
+According to Wikipedia, a teach-in at the University of Michigan in May 1965 began by discussing the Vietnam War draft, and later evolved into the planning of the logistics for taking over the university.
 Teach-ins of this type were very popular throughout the United States' involvement in the Vietnam War.

 The 60s were an extremely interesting, turbulent, and exciting time in my life.
 There were many new fads, and in this hub, I only list the ones which had an impression on me.
 Many of the other fads which I did not list certainly cannot be overlooked.